-She implies selling is bad and you do not enrich lives when selling.
+She implied selling was bad and you do not enrich lives when selling.

 I don’t agree with that.

-Here are some bad assumptions that explains why everyone seems to hate salespeople:
+Here are some assumptions that explain why everyone seems to hate salespeople:

-When employees who hold these assumptions about selling work in your retail establishment, they will resist selling.
+When employees who hold these assumptions about selling work in your retail store, they will resist selling.
 None of them would want to be seen as pushy or sales-y.

 But if someone came into a tire dealership and said, “I'll just take the cheapest tire” and an associate suggested a better tire that would give a more comfortable ride or be safer in the rain, would that be pushy?

 At a jewelry store, is it pushy to point out the fact that the original setting was inferior and that’s why the diamond fell out?

 There are a million ways shoppers could say something is pushy and a professional salesperson would say I did my job by showing options.